Alecrim/AlecrimAsyncKit/README.md

 }
 ```

-The difference between a failable task and a non-failable task when running it using `runTask` is that a non-failable does not have the `error` parameter in its `runTask` completion handler closure.
+The difference between a failable task and a non-failable task when running them using `runTask` is that a non-failable does not have the `error` parameter in its `runTask` completion handler closure.

+### Considerations

+After its creation the task is immediately started in background.
+It's completion can be "awaited" using the `await` global function, that blocks the current thread until the task finishes.
+When finished the task return value is available and the next line after the `await` call is performed normally.

+If a task is not "awaited" it will be performed anyway.
+In this case no code in any thread will be blocked and its returning value will be discarded.

+Multiple `await` calls for the same task are possible.
+In this case the task will run only once, but when it is finished the value will be available to all `await` calls.

+A specific task instance only lives once and cannot be "reused", so when it is finished, it must be released (ARC in most cases will do it for you).
+More than one instance of the same task can be performed in parallel, however (if you return a task from a `func`, for example).

+In the task closure body it is possible to "await" other tasks too.

 ## Motivation
 To make things simpler and get rid of the “completionHandler pyramid of doom”.
 I must confess that one thing that I’d like to see in Swift is a better asynchronous task management than the `completionHandler:` way.
 Even that version 2 has brought several important and extremely well implemented features, this in particular was missing.